bkane2/eta/README.md

 files as `(setq *output* '(<query1> <query2> ...))`, where the queries are ULF formulas that can be interpreted by the subsystem.

-Full logs of the conversation are also maintained in `io/<agent_id>/conversation-log/`, displaying the text of all user and system utterances, as well as any extracted gist-clauses or ULF formulas corresponding to each turn.
+Full logs of the conversation are also maintained in `io/<agent_id>/conversation-log/`, displaying the text of all user and system utterances, as well as any extracted gist-clauses, semantics and pragmatics corresponding to each turn.

 The dialogue manager also supports the ability to rewind the dialogue state to a particular turn in the conversation log (including the context/memory/etc. at that time).
 To rewind the dialogue state, write `(setq *rewind-state* <n>)` to `io/<agent_id>/rewindState.lisp`,